azhuge233/IndiegalaFreebieNotifier/README.md

 Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more config variable descriptions, `NotifyKeepGamesOnly` is not available for this project.

+### Repeatedly running

+The program will not add while/for loop, it's a scraper.
 To schedule the program, use cron.d in Linux(macOS) or Task Scheduler in Windows.

-Indiegala has frequency check too, if you send too much requests in a short period of time, Indiegala will return a challenge(captcha) page.

 ## My Free Games Collection